sindresorhus/is-md/readme.md

 # is-md

-> Check if a filepath is a Markdown file
+> Check if a file path is a Markdown file

 ## Install